JahsiasWhite/AudioShape/README.md

   <img src="images/edit-screen.png" alt="main screen" width="650">
 </p

 Don't have any local songs?
 No problem!
-Music Player also includes the ability to download songs directly from Youtube by providing the song's url.
+AudioShape also includes the ability to download songs directly from Youtube by providing the song's url.
 <br>Have a Spotify account?
 Download your songs or playlists from your account!

-Music Player also has an extensive full-screen mode.
+AudioShape also has an extensive full-screen mode.
 Sit back and watch the audio spectrum of the current song.
 Listening to an MP4?
 Full-screen mode even lets you watch the accompanied music video!

 !
 Warning, this is currently in beta version 0.26.
 Errors and glitches likely to occur !